Are you worried about losing inches but not weight?

 Is scale really reliable?

 I wish I would say yes because it is so easy to stand on the scale, look at your weight, get anxious over it, and assume if your hard work is paying off or not.
 The scale is so unreliable.
 Here are some reasons why –

 The average adult’s weight fluctuates up to 3-5 pounds on average daily and it’s quite normal.
 It all comes down to what you eat, when you eat, drink, what type of exercise you do, and even sleep.

 For instance, you drink more water and eat carbs in the evening, the next day scale will show your weight 2-3 pounds more.

 Therefore, weighing yourself daily can be counterproductive to your weight loss journey.

 A scale doesn’t show you everything

-Instead, measure your progress by looking at the mirror, trying your clothes to see if they are getting loose, or measure inches.
+Instead, measure your progress by looking at the mirror, trying your clothes to see if they are getting loose, or measuring inches.